trychlos/pwix-tenants-manager/README.md

     Defauts to nothing.

-- `fieldsSet`
+- `fields`

-    Let the application extends the default schema by providing additional fields as a `Forms.FieldSet` definition, or as a function which returns such a `Forms.FieldSet` definition.
+    Let the application extends the default schema by providing additional fields as a `Field.Set` extension, or as a function which returns such a `Field.Set` extension.

     Defauts to nothing.